Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 ### Terraform Apply

-Once you have confirm on the configurations as shown in ``terraform plan``, the next step would be to apply the configurations and spin up the resource!
+Once you have confirmed on the configurations as shown in ``terraform plan``, the next step would be to apply the configurations and spin up the resource!

 ```bash
 $ terraform apply